Benefits - Christopher Newport University

 Delta Dental administers dental benefits for all statewide plans.
 Employees can locate a dentist on line or call Delta Dental member services at (888) 335–8296.

-Optima Health Vantage HMO plan includes dental coverage administered by Dominion National.
+Sentara HMO plan includes dental coverage administered by Dominion National.

 To obtain an overview of the health benefits available to employees and to receive the latest news and updates about state employee health benefits, click Spotlight under Learn More.